 The truth is that the workplace is filled with various types of risks and dangers, be it a high or low-hazard environment.
 It includes bleeding, shock, burning, poisoning, stings, and medical emergencies.
 Such risks only tend to get compounded if employees feel unwell.
 This further results in a lack of concentration, thereby causing costly injuries!

-What if your employees do not have proper training to manage such risks and injuries on all shifts?
+What if your employees do not have the proper training to manage such risks and injuries on all shifts?
 It could be that their coworkers will lie writhing in pain, left untreated until the arrival of an ambulance.
 Until then, the victim’s health condition might only further deteriorate leading to far more debilitating results.
-It will only cause loss in productivity and greater medical costs.
+It will only cause a loss in productivity and greater medical costs.

 Imparting First Aid Training